Simplex-TDA/ETH-Anomaly-Detection/predictive-validation/README.md

 # Predictive Validation: Does This Repo's Topology Also Predict Volatility?

-**Short answer: yes, with real statistical evidence — for volatility *prediction*, not (yet) for trading *profitability*.**
+**Short answer: yes — there is evidence that these features contain predictive information for future volatility, though this is preliminary, qualitative research rather than a definitive result.

 <p align="center"><img src="figures/report3_auc_ladder.png" width="600" alt="Bar chart ranking predictive approaches by AUC"></p>

 ## The headline finding

 Topological features extracted from Ethereum's daily on-chain transaction graph — the same persistence-diagram construction this repository already uses for anomaly detection ([Ofori-Boateng et al., 2021](https://arxiv.org/abs/2106.01806)) — give a machine learning model **statistically significant, placebo-confirmed predictive power** for forecasting whether the next 7 days will be more volatile than usual.
-This holds up on top of plain financial indicators, on top of a much stronger baseline of aggressively engineered financial dynamics, and even on top of a combined baseline that already includes **GARCH**, the textbook volatility-forecasting model used throughout quantitative finance.
+This holds up on top of plain financial indicators, on top of a more extensive baseline built from engineered financial-dynamics features, and even on top of a combined baseline that already includes **GARCH**, a standard benchmark family for volatility forecasting model used throughout quantitative finance.

 This is a genuinely different question from what this repository's own notebooks ask. `1_dataFetcher.ipynb` → `3_tda.ipynb` build the topology to spot turbulence **after** it's already visible in the graph (anomaly detection, retrospective).
-This excerpt asks whether the same topology, hooked up to a predictive model instead, also carries information about **future** volatility, ahead of time.
+This excerpt asks whether the same topology, hooked up to a predictive model instead, also carries information about **future** volatility.

 **This is a predictive-power finding, not a trading-profitability claim.** Whether it translates into a profitable trading strategy is a separate, harder question which is out of scope for what's here.